OXID-eSales/developer_documentation/development/tell_me_about/controller_as_service.rst

 |example|

 .. todo: #HR: must it be: "decorates: MyModule\MyModuleController" instead of "decorates: Oxid\ControllerAsService" in the following, according to the above definition:     class MyModuleController extends BaseController
+         #HR: this is not meant as example to decorate the above module controller, it just decorates a theoretical Oxid\ControllerAsService

 .. code:: yaml